 PART FOUR of a serialised novel - a heartwarming and inspiring story about living the simple life and the joy of animals.

 The last few months have been hard for Sam.
-Her dream to work as a vet is slowly becoming reality, and she is beginning to encounter the struggles and heartbreaks that someone in a job like this must face.
+But her dream to work as a vet is slowly becoming reality, and she is beginning to encounter the struggles and heartbreaks that someone in a job like this must face.

 But what’s more heartwarming and inspiring than a litter of new piglets?
 On a call to a farm with Joe, Sam can’t help but feel a sense of renewal in her own life as she witnesses one of the most glorious and natural processes of all.